LondonStageDB/database-code/README.md

 This repository archives code and intermediate data files used for cleaning, parsing, modifying, and loading data into the London Stage Database between 2013 and 2019.
 This code represents a phase of the project's development and is no longer in use.

 The sequence of Python files transforms the data from the London Stage Information Bank into a relational database.
-The resulting text files were supplemented with OCRed data collected from HathiTrust copies of the [*The London stage, 1660-1800*](https://catalog.hathitrust.org/Record/000200105) by Emma Hallock.
+The resulting text files were supplemented with OCRed data collected from HathiTrust copies of the [*The London Stage, 1660-1800*](https://catalog.hathitrust.org/Record/000200105) by Mattie Burkert and Lauren Liebe.

 Those interested in the London Stage Database project in its *current form* can search the database on the [project website](https://londonstagedatabase.uoregon.edu/) or download the [underlying SQL database](https://github.com/LondonStageDB/data/releases).